GIScience/gis-training-resource-center/content/Module_5/en_qgis_module_5_ex3.md

 1. Right-click on "ML1_IPC_Index" layer → `Attribute Table` → click on [`Field Calculator`](https://giscience.github.io/gis-training-resource-center/content/Wiki/en_qgis_table_functions_wiki.html#calculate-field) ![](/fig/mActionCalculateField.png) to open the field calculator.
 2. Check `Create new field`.
-3. `Output field name`: Name the new column “Trigger_activation”.
+3. `Output field name`: Name the new column "Trigger_activation".
 4. `Result field type`: Text (string).
 5. Add the code below into the `Expression` field.
 6. Save the new column by clicking on ![](/fig/mActionSaveEdits.png) in the attribute table and end the editing mode by clicking on ![](/fig/mActionToggleEditing.png).